House Does Not Sell

 be smelly and unwelcoming to potential buyers.
 Removing odors from mold and

-affected area is not easily accessible (between walls for example).
+affected area is not easily accessible (between walls, for example).

 - Pets - you love them and think of them as part of the family, but a potential buyer may not share your sentiment.
-So, like other members of the
+So, like other family members, your furry companions should not be on site while someone is inspecting

 your house.
 Pile everyone in the family vehicle, or crate your pets in the yard

-so potential buyers can look around without being barked at, snarled at or
+so potential buyers can look around without being barked at, snarled at, or

 pounced on.